wp-plugins/wp-admin-microblog/readme.txt

 = 0.5.3 =
 * Bugfix: Fixed a problem with `<br />` tags, when editing messages
 * Bugfix: Fixed some security vulnerabilities (SQL injections)
-* Bugfix: Prevent sending of clean messages
+* Bugfix: Prevent sending of blank messages
 = 0.5.2 =
-* New: Possible to use bbcodes for bold, italic, strikethrough and underline
+* New: bbcodes for bold, italic, strikethrough and underline
 * Bugfix: Fixed two security vulnerabilities (XSS)
 = 0.5.1 =
-* Changed: The plugin gives an warning if there are no tags in the database --> prevent a SQL error
+* Changed: The plugin displays a warning if there are no tags in the database --> prevent a SQL error
 * Bugfix: Fixed an installer bug
 = 0.5.0 =
 * First public release